DODOEX/dodoex_v2_subgraph/README.md

 ## 1、 Introduce

 **What is in OrderHistory**
- - 1、Each *OrderHistory* event emit by DODOSmartRoute contract，if swap goes into the dodo liquidity pool,pool swap event will be ignored.
+ - 1、Each *OrderHistory* event emit by DODOSmartRoute contract，if swap goes into the dodo liquidity pool, pool swap event will be ignored.
  - 2、If swap tx isn't from DODOSmartRoute, swap event from each dodo liquidity pool will record as *OrderHistory*.

 **What is in Swap**